digital-pro/levante-audio/README.md

 To use this application, you need to set the environment variable:
 ELEVENLABS_API_KEY
-to the API key you've gotten from ElevenLabs
+to the API key you've gotten from ElevenLabs.
+Levante Audio will read it.
+Obviously we don't want the keys in the code, as the code is public.

 ## Usage